mikecroucher/Intro_to_HPC/README.md

 **Compile and run the project**

-Exactly as before, we compile and run with  `sbt package.
+Exactly as before, we compile and run with  `sbt package`.

 If this is successful, you'll have a file in the location `target/scala-2.11/hello_2.11-1.0.jar`.